 A haven of peace in the middle of nature, it will be our starting point for numerous excursions on the river, in the savannah and in the neighbouring villages.

 The eight 80 m² bungalows have been built with noble materials, wood and stone, and are decorated in a sober, chic colonial style, each with its own private outdoor pool.
 From the terraces of the light-coloured wooden rooms, overlooking the mighty Zambezi, you can hear the rolling of the river, the songs of the birds, the roars and hoarse grunts of the hippos wallowing in the nearby swamps.
-These roars increase in intensity when they fight with their fellow hippos, sometimes at the cost of bloody battles, to conquer a beauty.
+These bellowing sounds increase in intensity when they fight with their fellow hippos, sometimes at the cost of bloody battles, to conquer a female.
 At nightfall, they come out of the water to explore the riverbanks and go inland to graze.
 This is why an armed ranger keeps watch around the lodge at night.

 Namibie.
 Cascades Lodge.
 A word of caution.
 Don't go out at night without being accompanied by a ranger.